Digital Nomad Guide to Schengen 90/180 Rule

 Can I enter Schengen, leave for a day, and come back?

 You can, but it doesn’t reset anything.
-You’ll have used 2 additional Schengen days (exit day + re-entry day), and the rolling window keeps counting.
-Border agents may also question frequent short exits if it looks like you’re trying to game the system.
+You’ll have used 2 additional Schengen days and the rolling window keeps counting.
+Border agents may also question frequent short exits.

 Does time in non-Schengen EU countries count?

-Ireland is not in Schengen and has its own immigration rules — time there doesn’t count toward Schengen.
-Cyprus is technically in the EU but not Schengen, so time there doesn’t count either.
-But Bulgaria, Romania, and Croatia are now in Schengen, so time there does count.
+Ireland and Cyprus are EU but not Schengen — time there doesn’t count.
+Bulgaria, Romania, and Croatia are now in Schengen, so time there does count.

 What happens when ETIAS launches?